openbmc/openbmc/poky/documentation/test-manual/intro.rst

 ----------------------

-The performance tests usually measure how long operations take and the resource utilisation as that happens.
+The performance tests usually measure how long operations take and the resource utilization as that happens.
 An example from ``meta/lib/oeqa/buildperf/test_basic.py`` contains the following::

    class Test3(BuildPerfTestCase):